anthnyjhn/SWE30011-GroupProject/readme.md

 # Instructions
 **NOTE:** The python code is designed for the sketches you uploaded. so please dont change it without letting me know.

+## Download Code
+Get the python code located in /py folder.
+Dont run it yet.

 ## Local setup
 Install these required python libraries: